An extended generalized Pareto regression model for count data: Discrete extreme modelling

-where $(a)_{+}= \max(a,0)$, $\sigma>0$ and $-\infty<\xi<+\infty$ represent the scale and shape parameters of the distribution, respectively.
-The shape parameter $\xi$ defines tail behavior of the GP distribution.
-If $\xi<0$, the upper tail is bounded.
-If $\xi=0$, this tends to the case of an exponential distribution, where all moments are finite.
-If $\xi>0$, the upper tail is unbounded but higher moments ultimately become infinite.
-Three defined cases are labeled ``short-tailed'', ``light-tailed'', and ``heavy-tailed'', respectively.
-These types of tail behaviour makes GPD more flexible to model excesses.
+The shape parameter, $\xi$, defines the tail behavior of the GPD.
+If $\xi<0$, the upper tail is bounded. \answerr{If $\xi=0$, we have the exponential distribution}, where all moments are finite.
+If $\xi>0$, the upper tail is \answerr{unbounded and the higher moments ultimately become infinite}.
+The three defined cases are labeled ``short-tailed'', ``light-tailed'', and ``heavy-tailed'', respectively. \answer{These categorizations enhance the flexibility of the GPD and underscore its adaptability to various modeling scenarios}.